HIGGINS GROUP PLC

-The Higgins Group is a wholly family owned construction and development business and the parent company of Higgins Construction PLC and Higgins Homes PLC with a combined turnover derived entirely from UK operations of approximately £280m and directly employing over 300 staff.
+The Higgins Group is a wholly family owned construction and development business and the parent company of Higgins Partnerships 1961 PLC and Higgins Homes PLC with a combined turnover derived entirely from UK operations of approximately £194m and directly employing over 250 staff

 This statement defines the strategies employed by Higgins Group PLC to prevent modern slavery and human trafficking from occurring in our business, or in our supply chain and in accordance with requirements of the Modern Slavery Act 2015.

-We are actively promoting and encouraging our supply chain partners to join “Constructionline” and requiring that they complete the PAS 91 aligned questionnaire and vetting process in order to be considered an established member of our supply chain.
-This process will continue over time until only those organisations fully compliant with the “Constructionline” standards are permitted to work for the business.
+Potential new supply chain partners are reviewed through a PAS 91 aligned questionnaire and vetting process in order to be considered an established member of our supply chain.
+This process will include a review of key policies.

 We have modified our site induction process for all persons presenting for work to include an invitation for any worker to raise personally and in confidence with the inductor any concern that they may have regarding their employment conditions whilst confirming their right to work in the United Kingdom.
 No one may work on our sites until they have been through this induction.

 Furthermore, our Whistleblowing Policy provides a mechanism for our employees and others working in our supply chain to report suspected breaches of the Modern Slavery Act 2015 within the organisation.